 A private waste collection contractor will be engaged to service the waste and recycling bins per an agreed schedule.
 The collections will be in accordance with the Department of Education's contracts with a private waste collection service.
-This report assumes that general waste and recycling will be collected three times weekly.
+This report assumes that general waste and recycling will be collected two times weekly.

-On the day of service, a private waste collection vehicle will enter the site via the future road, which is still to be constructed.
-Collection must occur outside of school hours as there is no designated loading bay.
-The waste collection vehicle will park near the bin room, and the waste collection staff will collect the bins from the bin room.
-Once the bins are serviced, the collection vehicle will exit the site in a forward direction onto the future road.
+On the day of service, a private waste collection vehicle will enter the site from Mary Street and park in the loading bay adjacent to the bin storage area.
+The waste collection staff will collect the bins from the bin storage area.
+Once the bins are serviced, the collection vehicle will exit the site onto Mary Street in a forward direction.